Carlows/feederometer/README.md

 # How to run the project

-First clone the project `git clone https://github.com/Carlows/feederometer.git` Then install the bundles with `bundle install --without production` And run the migrations `bundle exec rake db:migrate`
+First clone the project `git clone https://github.com/Carlows/feederometer.git`.
+Then install the bundles with `bundle install --without production`.
+And run the migrations `bundle exec rake db:migrate`.

 That's it!

-# Tecnologies used
+# Technologies used

 - Ruby and Ruby on Rails
 - JQuery